JJ0304/JJ0304/README.md

 ### Hi there, I'm Janajan Jeyabalan and welcome to my Github profile 👋

-💼 I’m looking for a full-time, entry-level position in software development <br>
+💼 Software Developer at the CRA <br>
 📫 How to reach me: https://www.linkedin.com/in/janajan-j/ <br>
-👑 My favourite languages are Python, Java, Swift and JavaScript <br>
+👑 My favourite languages are Angular, Python, Java, Swift and JavaScript <br>